Do you regularly look at your club demographics and ensure you are catering to your most valuable members?

 Offering a menu that caters to the whole family; this does not mean including countless menu options.
 Keeping the menu fresh, high quality and seasonal will entice mums and families that want a night out or night off from cooking whilst still providing healthy options.

 Cafes not only create an alternative to a bistro or dining area with light meals and desserts, but they also create a nice meeting space for all age groups.
-Great for catching up with a friend for a good coffee and cake.
-Clubs can also make themselves a destination for this audience by offering a decent kid’s play space so the parents can enjoy a break.
+Great for catching up with a friend for a good coffee and slice of cake.
+Clubs can also make themselves a destination for this audience by offering a decent kid’s play space, so the parents can enjoy a break.

 Marketing & Communication